Ernest Hemingway: Cuba

 In October 1954, Hemingway received the Nobel Prize in Literature.
 He modestly told the press that Carl Sandburg, Isak Dinesen and Bernard Berenson deserved the prize, but he gladly accepted the prize money.
-Mellow says Hemingway "had coveted the Nobel Prize", but when he won it, months after his plane accidents and the ensuing worldwide press coverage, "there must have been a lingering suspicion in Hemingway's mind that his obituary notices had played a part in the academy's decision."
-Because he was suffering pain from the African accidents, he decided against traveling to Stockholm.
-Instead he sent a speech to be read, defining the writer's life:
+Mellow says Hemingway "had coveted the Nobel Prize", but when he won it, months after his plane accidents and their worldwide press coverage, "there must have been a lingering suspicion in Hemingway's mind that his obituary notices had played a part in the academy's decision."
+He was still recuperating and decided against traveling to Stockholm.
+Instead he sent a speech to be read in which he defined the writer's life:

-From the end of the year in 1955 to early 1956, Hemingway was bedridden.
-He was told to stop drinking to mitigate liver damage, advice he initially followed but then disregarded.
-In October 1956, he returned to Europe and met Basque writer Pio Baroja, who was seriously ill and died weeks later.
-During the trip, Hemingway became sick again and was treated for "high blood pressure, liver disease, and arteriosclerosis".
+Since his return from Africa, Hemingway had been slowly writing his "African Journal".
+Late in 1955 and early into 1956 he was bedridden with a variety of illnesses.
+He was ordered to stop drinking so as to mitigate liver damage, advice he initially followed but eventually disregarded.
+In October 1956, he returned to Europe and visited ailing Basque writer Pio Baroja, who died a few weeks later.
+During the trip, Hemingway again became sick and was treated for a variety of ailments including liver disease and high blood pressure.